-Special=1 - is used to track internal window child controls for Edit, Buttons, List boxes, Scroll bars, etc. - No application should set Special=1.
+Special=1 - is used to track internal window child controls for Edit, Buttons, List boxes,

+Scroll bars, etc. - No application should set Special=1.

 Special=2 - this is for Paintbrush and the fact that it loses the input focus and DOES NOT regain it if another application is activated while text is being entered.
-This may not be useful in any other application because of the specific internal windows messages handled with this setting - if, however, an application is written in the same way, and My-T-Pen is unable to send keystrokes to that application, the user may wish to try this setting for that application.
-NOTE: This only applies if InterfaceApproach=0
+This may not be useful in any other application because of the specific internal windows messages handled with this setting - if, however, an application is written in the same way, and OnScreen with CrossScanner is unable to send keystrokes to that application, the user may wish to try this setting for that application.
+NOTE: This only applies if InterfaceApproach=0 work in any other cases.
+The InterfaceApproach=1 setting has eliminated the need for this special action.
+PIF editor will not act properly if InterfaceApproach=0.